DagogoOrifama/Embedded-System-Communication-Demonstrator/README.md

 - **BCD-to-7-Segment Driver and 7-Segment Display:** For displaying the received data.

 ## Implementation
-1. **Hardware Design:**
+### Hardware Design
 - Establish connections between microcontrollers and modules for SPI, I2C, Bluetooth, and ZigBee communications.
 - Interface rotary switches and 7-segment displays with each node.
 - Implement selector switches to control communication protocol selection.

-2. **Software Design:**
+### Software Design
 - Develop firmware for master and slave nodes in Embedded C.
 - Utilize the Mbed compiler for compiling and generating binary files for the microcontrollers.
 - Implement communication protocols with appropriate initializations and data transfer methods.

 ## Results
 The project successfully demonstrated bidirectional communication between a master and slave microcontroller using SPI, I2C, ZigBee, and Bluetooth protocols.
 Each communication setup was validated by transferring control data via a rotary switch and displaying the data on a 7-segment display.